The house

 The size of the house has been chosen to minimise impact on soil and water flows as well as the visual impact and required level of clearing.

-Location of the house is maintaining existing drainage paths and avoid altering natural water flow.
+The location of the house was chosen in an attempt to maintain as much as possible the existing drainage paths and avoid altering natural water flow.
 This helps minimize erosion and preserves the natural hydrology of the area.
 In addition, the location was chosen to minimise required clearing to maintain the asset protection zone for bushfire protection.

 We would like to hear your thoughts and suggestions.